"It's called the Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator

 also has enough examples to be a Sister Trope

 - Over its long run, Doctor Who has been all over this trope, from a war computer called WOTAN to the utilitarian Matrix (Gallifrey's equivalent of Star Trek's Memory Alpha) to mastermind AIs like BOSS and Mentalis and functionally-named robots like Kamelion and K-9.
 Ironically, arguably the most important AI in the series, the Doctor's TARDIS, has no known name at all.

 - According to series 6, it's "Sexy".

-- Halo uses a mixture of Type 6 and mundane names — Cortana, the UNSC AI, is named after the sword of Holger the Dane from The Song of Roland (thus a nod to Marathon's Durandal), but the Forerunner AIs have rather mundane, vaguely religious names like Guilty Spark and Mendicant Bias.
+- Halo uses a mixture of names without meaning and mundane names — Cortana, the UNSC AI, is named after the sword of Holger the Dane from The Song of Roland (thus a nod to Marathon's Durandal), but the Forerunner AIs have rather mundane, vaguely religious names like Guilty Spark and Mendicant Bias.

 - As mentioned above, Portal is based around a human's dealings with the master control computer of a giant laboratory complex, who is named GLaDOS.
 GLaDOS is obsessed with conducting science experiments and has a skewed sense of morality.
 It is implied that she killed all other humans in the complex, though likely as a self defense measure to prevent them switching her off.